 Travis James: From Teacher to Director

 At the time that he opened New York Speech Consulting in downtown Manhattan (SoHo), New York City, Travis was considering a variety of projects in his new start-up loft space.
 He was teaching New York based actors and performers, as well as collectively teaching communication skills to non-theatre professionals, including U.N. diplomats and executives on Wall Street.
 While using his degree from New York University, Tisch School in his coachings, where he studied acting techniques, he went on to pursue a Master’s degree at The Actor’s Studio, New School for Social Research, MFA.
 During this renaissance of exploration with other theatre professionals; actors, directors and writers in the International arts scene, Travis began developing his unique approach for non-actors.
-It was in this shift of using the cognitive awareness in his study of Industrial Organizational Psychology blended with unconscious training for the actor that he found this new approach.
-Travis began actively teaching in New York and Los Angeles where he became known as the “Accent Eliminator”.
-Today in his 21st year and making this truly revolutionary approach to voice and speech teaching community and the public.
-As both a entrepreneur, director, teacher, Travis has learned first-hand the benefits of a collaborative experience using a variety of approaches from the arts in education to create one’s own style of communicating outside the world of fine arts.
+It was in this shift of using the cognitive awareness in his study of Industrial Organizational Psychology blended with cognitive training for the actor that became his newfound approach.
+Travis began his research based teaching in New York and Los Angeles where he became known as the “Accent Eliminator”.
+Today in his 23rd year of making this truly revolutionary approach to voice and speech a teaching community to the public.
+As a teacher, director and entrepreneur, Travis has honed this research based collaborative teaching method utilizing a variety of approaches that has reached the arts in education to corporate board rooms, bringing worlds of people together.

 Discovering the Conversaid Classroom